 Advises the Dean on allocation of funding, hiring plans, annual planning activities, revenue generation and cost reduction strategies.

-Serves as direct supervisor of Finance, Human Resources, Campus Operations, Student Accounts, Security, Institutional Research, and some aspects of Information Technology by setting performance direction, conducting annual reviews and providing general day-to-day guidance as needed.
+Serves as direct supervisor of Finance, Human Resources, Campus Operations, Student Accounts, Security, and Information Technology by setting performance direction, conducting annual reviews and providing general day-to-day guidance as needed.

 Sponsors and supports initiatives and efforts to attract and retain excellent staff, and develop and maintain effective and responsive administrative operations throughout the School.